hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/enabling-weaver-network/corda.md

   |:------|
   | If the remote network is built on Corda, the resource specified in the access control policy can be used here as the `pattern`, with different node names specified in the `criteria`. |

-  You need to record this policy rule on your Corda network's vault by invoking Corda sdk's function `VerificationPolicyManager.createVerificationPolicyState(proxy, verificationPolicyProto)`, where `proxy` is an instance of `CordaRPCOps` as described in previous sections, and `verificationPolicyProto` is an object of protobuf `com.weaver.protos.common.verification_policy.VerificationPolicyOuterClass.VerificationPolicy`.
+  You need to record this policy rule on your Corda network's vault by invoking Corda sdk's function `VerificationPolicyManager.createVerificationPolicyState(proxy, verificationPolicyProto)`, where `proxy` is an instance of `CordaRPCOps` as described in previous sections, and `verificationPolicyProto` is an object of protobuf `org.hyperledger.cacti.weaver.protos.common.verification_policy.VerificationPolicyOuterClass.VerificationPolicy`.
 You can examine the full proto structure [here](https://github.com/hyperledger/cacti/blob/main/weaver/common/protos/common/verification_policy.proto). (_Google's protobuf library can be used to convert above JSON to protobuf object._)

   | Notes |
   |:------|